Tag Pages in your mobile app

 2. Hover over one of the Pages to select it.

 3. Select Continue in the confirmation message to confirm your selection.
-The Manage Page window opens.
-The new capture is added to the end of the existing Page.
+The Manage Page window opens and the new capture is added to the end of the existing Page.

 4. Add Page rules and custom identifiers for the Page, and tag Features.